 Twelve months had passed since the massive success of the WWF’s inaugural Survivor Series event.
-On November 24th 1988, World Wrestling Federation were once again LIVE from the Richfield Coliseum in Richfield Township, Ohio and ready to kick off the second annual, Survivor Series.
+On November 24th, 1988, World Wrestling Federation was once again LIVE from the Richfield Coliseum in Richfield Township, Ohio, and ready to kick off the second annual, Survivor Series.

 This time around, there was not a traditional introduction.
-This time around, we were promptly welcomed with the sounds of The Ultimate Warrior’s theme music that filled the jam packed Richfield Coliseum as Warrior led the charge with as much human energy as you have ever seen.
+This time around, we were promptly welcomed with the sounds of The Ultimate Warrior’s theme music that filled the jam-packed Richfield Coliseum as Warrior led the charge with as much human energy as you have ever seen.
 Warrior was set to lead his team alongside co-captain, Brutus ‘The Barber’ Beefcake.
-Team Warrior/Beefcake comprised of both captain joining forces with Jim Brunzell, Sam Houston The ‘Blue Blazer’ aka Owen Hart.
-The opposing team were led by the massively despised, Honky Tonk Man and Ron Bass.
-HTM/Bass were accompanied by ‘Dangerous’ Danny Davis, ‘Bad News’ Brown and Greg ‘The Hammer’ Valentine.
+Team Warrior/Beefcake comprised of both captains joining forces with Jim Brunzell, Sam Houston The ‘Blue Blazer’ aka Owen Hart.
+The opposing team was led by the massively despised, Honky Tonk Man and Ron Bass.
+HTM/Bass were accompanied by ‘Dangerous’ Danny Davis, ‘Bad News’ Brown, and Greg ‘The Hammer’ Valentine.

 Team Warrior/Beefcake vs Team HTB/Bass

-This match started off with everything that you could ask for as a wrestling fan.
+This match started with everything that you could ask for as a wrestling fan.
 First off, we had Beefcake, who had 100% backing of the fans behind him as he started the match off against the heelish Greg ‘The Hammer’ Valentine.
-Valentine knew that Beefcake could overpower him and Valentine was known within this time period to lock in a nasty figure-4-leglock.
+Valentine knew that Beefcake could overpower him and Valentine was known within this period to lock in a nasty figure-4-leglock.
 Valentine tried working the legs of Beefcake in hopes of softening up the brute.
-Valentine needed a breather and tagged in ‘Dangerous’ Danny Davis, who Beefcake devoured in a matter of moments and eliminating via technical submission.
+Valentine needed a breather and tagged in ‘Dangerous’ Danny Davis, who Beefcake devoured in a matter of moments and eliminated via technical submission.
 Not long after this exchange, we had The ‘Blue Blazer’ who we later discovered was Owen Hart.
-Blazer had it all, athleticism, charisma, charm and an overall explosive character that you help but support as he laid into the ‘bad guys’.
-Jim Brunzel of Team Warrior/Beefcake, soon got his chance with Valentine and Brunzel may have been one of the more technical wrestlers within the team.
-Team HTM/Bass may not have been over with the crowd but that did not mean that they were to be overlooked and ‘Bad News’ Brown made that clear once he got in to the match.
-The impressive Jim Brunzel didn’t have a chance once Brown sinked his claws into him, Brown eliminated Brunzel via pin-fall, thus leveling out the score to 4-4.
+Blazer had it all, athleticism, charisma, charm, and an overall explosive character that you help but support as he laid into the ‘bad guys’.
+Jim Brunzel of Team Warrior/Beefcake soon got his chance with Valentine, and Brunzel may have been one of the more technical wrestlers within the team.
+Team HTM/Bass may not have been over with the crowd but that did not mean that they were to be overlooked and ‘Bad News’ Brown made that clear once he got into the match.
+The impressive Jim Brunzel didn’t have a chance once Brown sank his claws into him, Brown eliminated Brunzel via pin-fall, thus leveling out the score to 4-4.
 Sam Houston was the next to be fed to ‘Bad News’ Brown.
-Brown was going to town on Houston, simply toying with his opponent before tagging Valentine back in to the match.
-Meanwhile, on the apron, Warrior was frantically pacing, wanting to get in to this match in the worse way.
-Team HTM/Bass soon fell in to trouble however.
+Brown was going to town on Houston, simply toying with his opponent before tagging Valentine back into the match.
+Meanwhile, on the apron, Warrior was frantically pacing, wanting to get into this match in the worse way.
+Team HTM/Bass soon fell into trouble, however.
 Just as Brown made the tag to Valentine, the pair were looking to double-team on the helpless Houston.
-Houston somehow managed to side-step disaster and unintentional (but gladly) caused a riff between Team HTM/Bass.
-Brown and Valentine collided after the side-step from houston and were ready to attack each other!
+Houston somehow managed to side-step disaster and unintentional (but gladly) caused a rift between Team HTM/Bass.
+Brown and Valentine collided after the side-step from Houston and were ready to attack each other!
 HTM and Bass rushed to ring to try to prevent their team from falling apart but ‘Bad News’ Brown had enough and left the ring and abandoned the match.
 Brown was counted out, giving Team Warrior/Beefcake the 4-3 advantage.

 Survivors: Team Warrior/Beefcake